NicholasBHubbard/Yabsm/README.md

 # Finding-Snapshots
 * Finding Snapshots

 Yabsm comes with a simple query language for locating snapshots and backups.
-Yabsm comes with the =find= command that lets you query snapshots by asking questions like: "find a snapshot of my home subvol from 2 hours ago", or "find all the snapshots taken after 2 days ago".
+To query snapshots and backups use the =find= command that lets you ask questions
+like: "find a snapshot of my home subvol from 2 hours ago", or "find all the snapshots taken after 2 days ago".

+When a snapshot is found it's path is printed to stdout.
+If multiple snapshots are found they are printed linewise sorted from newest to oldest.

 *** Examples
     Assume that you have a =subvol= named "home".